Understanding how B2B Payments are Evolving in 2026

 Will blockchain or stablecoins become a standard for international B2B payments?

 Blockchain-based payments and stablecoins are gaining traction for cross-border transactions thanks to their low fees, transparency, and near-instant settlement times.
-However, they currently represent a very small portion of the total global payment volume..
-While not yet a universal standard, continued innovation in crypto infrastructure could make these technologies a mainstream option in the future.
+Continued innovation in crypto infrastructure could make these technologies a mainstream option in the future.